Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 \subsection{Stellar evolutionary models}

-Stellar evolutionary models were calculated using \textsc{mesa}.
+Stellar evolutionary models were calculated using \mesa (Modules for Experiments in Stellar Astrophysics; r24.03.1; \citealt{Paxton2011, Paxton2013, Paxton2015, Paxton2018, Paxton2019, Jermyn2023_MESA}).
 This code computes one-dimensional stellar models by solving the fully coupled structure and composition equations, providing equilibrium models at discrete time-steps based on our temporal sampling (see Sec. \ref{sec:sampling}).